 New Britain has long been considered a manufacturing town and retains this reputation today.
-Stanley Black and Decker have their headquarters in the city.
-The wire coat hanger was invented in New Britain, and the city nickname is Hardware City, although locals also sometimes refer to it as New Britski.
-25% of New Britain’s population are considered to live in poverty, which is considerably higher than the state average of 10%.
+Stanley and Black and Decker have their headquarters in the city.
+The wire coat hanger was invented in New Britain, and the city’s nickname is Hardware City, although locals sometimes refer to it as New Britski.
+25% of New Britain’s population is considered to live in poverty, which is considerably higher than the state average of 10%.

 |Violent crimes per 100,000||382|

-Norwich is one of only five Connecticut cities that has a violent crime rate higher than the national average.
-382 such crimes are committed for every 100,000 population and no homicides were committed in 2019.
+Norwich is one of only five Connecticut cities with a violent crime rate higher than the national average.
+382 crimes are committed for every 100,000 population, and no homicides were committed in 2019.
 Although 68% of the violent crimes committed were aggravated assaults, Norwich has an unfortunately high rape incident, with the offense accounting for 17% of all violent crimes.
-1,368 incidents of property crime are committed for every 100,000 residents, which is the lowest on the list of the ten most dangerous cities in Connecticut.
+1,368 property crime incidents are committed for every 100,000 residents, which is the lowest on the list of the 10 most dangerous cities in Connecticut.

 Although initially a farming community, Norwich’s position meant that shipping soon overtook farming as the city’s primary function.
-15% of the population live in poverty, which is much higher than the state average and may account for the higher than average crime rate.
+15% of the population lives in poverty, which is much higher than the state average and may account for the higher-than-average crime rate.

 |Violent crimes per 100,000||327|

-Hamden, with a population of just over 60,000, has a violent crime rate of 327 per 100,000 population and saw 2 homicides in 2019.
-72%, or 143 of the 199 violent crimes, were aggravated assault with robbery being the next most common type of crime.
-Hamden does have quite a high incidence of property crime with 2,182 incidents for every 100,000 population.
+Hamden, with a population of just over 60,000, has a violent crime rate of 327 per 100,000 people and saw two homicides in 2019.
+72%, or 143 of the 199 violent crimes, were aggravated assaults with robbery being the next most common type of crime.
+Hamden has a high incidence of property crime, with 2,182 incidents for every 100,000 population.

 |Violent crimes per 100,000||301|

-Waterbury is the first city on the list with a population of more than 100,000 and the first to reach a violent crime rate of over 300, although only just, at 301 per 100,000.
-With 5 homicides per 100,000, this is roughly the same as the U.S. national average.
-Robberies accounted for 124 of the 325 reported violent crimes and Waterbury also has a property crime rate of 3,027 per 100,000, which is the second-highest of any city in Connecticut.
+Waterbury is the first city on the list with a population of more than 100,000 and the first to reach a violent crime rate of over 300, but only at 301 per 100,000.
+With five homicides per 100,000, this is roughly the same as the U.S. national average.
+Robberies accounted for 124 of the 325 reported violent crimes, and Waterbury also has a property crime rate of 3,027 per 100,000, which is the second-highest of any city in Connecticut.

-Waterbury is an educational hub, home to Post University as well as regional campuses for three universities and Naugatuck Community College.
+Waterbury is an educational hub, home to Post University and regional campuses for three universities and Naugatuck Community College.
 Historically, it has been known as Brass City for the large number of companies producing brass goods.
 The city’s motto is Quid Aere Perennius which means What Is More Lasting Than Brass?

-A major tornado struck Waterbury in 1962 causing millions of dollars of damage, killing one resident, and leaving 50 injured.
-24% of the population live below the poverty line and, in 2008, Forbes Magazine rated it as one of the worst places for businesses and careers.
+A major tornado struck Waterbury in 1962, causing millions of dollars of damage, killing one resident, and leaving 50 injured.
+24% of the population lives below the poverty line and in 2008, Forbes Magazine rated it as one of the worst places for businesses and careers.